caigwatkin/caigwatkin.github.io/resume.md

 ## Proven skills

-- software engineering
+- Software engineering
   - Cai has consistently delivered value by engineering software solutions using cloud-based, highly integrated API development and modern, flexible UI development
   - working with a range of software engineering languages, frameworks, and integrations (some of which are listed below) means that even the most specialised learnings have been retained as transferrable knowledge that speeds up the delivery of all software solutions
-- team leadership
+- Team leadership
   - Cai was a Lead Engineer, a role with a team of engineers as direct reports, for almost two years
   - motivation, empowerment, growth; the responsibility/accountability of delivering value, balanced with active involvement in the professional growth of the team members
-- collaborative delivery
+- Collaborative delivery
   - Cai has worked on various projects involving people of specialised roles from which the best results were achieved by tactful collaboration towards shared goals
   - articulating specialised considerations in simple terms enables timely feedback to deliver on the needs of all stakeholders